Levi-Noa/project_all_files/README.md

 **What this means:**

 - The system initializes and connects to MongoDB.
-- It retrieves the total number of users in the embeddings collection.
 - Any warnings (like missing Hadoop libraries) can be ignored.

 #### 2️⃣ Processing a Request